teocomi/OBJ-to-DirectShape/README.md

   </a>
 </p>

-# Example Dotnet function for Speckle Automate
+# SpeckleObjToDirectShape

-This repository contains an example function that is compatible with Speckle Automate, the platform to register and deploy automations that interact with your Speckle data.
+This repository contains a function that converts Speckle objects to Revit DirectShapes, compatible with Speckle Automate.

 ## Quick Start

-1. Download or clone this repository, or better still generate it via the New Function wizard in Speckle Automate.
+1. Download or clone this repository.
 2. Modify the `AutomateFunction.cs` to include your specific logic.
 3. Publish your changes (see Publishing Functions).

 ## Getting started

-This is essentially a template function, designed to serve as a starting point for creating your own function.
-The function targets dotnet 7.0 and uses the Speckle.Automate.SDK NuGet package, as well as the Objects Kit.
+This function targets dotnet 7.0 and uses the Speckle.Automate.SDK NuGet package, as well as the Objects Kit.

-At its core every Speckle Automate function is a CLI application with a specific, standardized set of available commands and arguments ([see below](#anatomy-of-a-function)).
+At its core, every Speckle Automate function is a CLI application with a specific, standardized set of available commands and arguments ([see below](#anatomy-of-a-function)).
 Each automate function is then built into a Docker image and published onto Speckle Automate.

 The Speckle Automate function publishing process is already taken care of ([see Publishing functions](#publishing-a-function)) so you can concentrate on writing the code that matters to you.